emqx/emqx-docs/en_US/faq/enterprise.md

 **Tags:** [*Enterprise*](tags.md#enterprise)

-EMQX Enterprise is based on the community edition, it includes all of the features from comunity edition.
+EMQX Enterprise is based on the community edition, it includes all of the features from community edition.
 More features are added:

 - Data persistence: Enterprise version supports to persist data to several kinds of databases, includes the popular relational database, such as MySQL, PostgreSQL; Memory database, such as Redis; Non-SQL DB, such as MongoDB.